Open topic with navigation

 If your testing agent is compiled with Microsoft Visual Studio 2005, 2008, or 2010, provide the relevant redistributable as part of your testing agent installation process.

-Preferably, compile your testing agent with Microsoft Visual Studio version 2012 and higher, as the Microsoft Visual Studio 2012 and 2015 redistributable is installed as part of the UFT installation.
+Preferably, compile your testing agent with Microsoft Visual Studio version 2012 and later, as the Microsoft Visual Studio 2012 and 2015 redistributable is installed as part of the UFT installation.